thustorage/GPreempt/README.md

 make
 ```

+We would like to thank the author of [https://github.com/francis0407/tvm](https://github.com/francis0407/tvm) for providing a modified version of TVM that greatly facilitated our development.

 ### Build GPreempt
 Remember to run `git submodule update --init --recursive` before building GPreempt.
 This will download the required submodules.